Self-organized vortex phases and hydrodynamic interactions in Bos taurus sperm cells: Transitions between Disordered, Polar, and Vortex states

+Cell density is a clear parameter that is predictive of flocking states within individual experimental samples (Fig.~\ref{fig::DensityTunedPhaseTransition}b), and it is theoretically expected that it would play a large role in these transitions.
+It is clear that other single-cell properties influence the transition and we looked for combinations of model parameters (corresponding to terms in Eqs. \ref{Eq::Pos_update}-\ref{Eq::Omega_update}) that best predicted whether a system would be in different phases.
+As shown in Fig.~\ref{fig::ExperimentalVsSimulationPhaseDiagrams}, we find that the combination of global cell density and single-cell rotational persistence time reasonably span the regime over which different macroscopic states are found.

+Surprisingly, despite the greatly simplified nature of the cell dynamics in the persistently turning Vicsek model and the limitations we have discussed above, we find that it exhibits an order-disorder transition in a very similar regime of density and persistence time as our experimental system.
+Specifically, the estimated phase boundary from persistent-tuning simulations (dashed line in Fig 7a,b) appears to be reasonable close to the onset of polar order (7a) and vortex formation (7b) seen in experiments.
+We certainly anticipate some disagreements between our model phase boundary and the experiments -- for instance, in our experimental system cells have broad distributions of individual cell properties (c.f.
+Fig.~\ref{fig::VicsekModelFitting}), and furthermore in the experimental phase diagram many properties (e.g., cell speed $v_{0}$ and rotational noise strength $\sigma_{\omega}$) are varying while in our simulations we vary only $\tau$.

-In addition, if we attempt to extract the noise strength $\sigma_{\omega}$ individually from each experiment, the phase diagram does not match between model and experiment, as shown in (Fig.~\ref{fig::ExperimentalVsSimulationPhaseDiagrams}b, d).
-As discussed above, the experimental data fits much better to a model where all sperm samples are assumed to have the same large, fixed $\sigma_{\omega}$.
-This suggests that our method for extracting $\sigma_{\omega}$ may be flawed; it may not be possible to coarse-grain the complex steric and hydrodynamic polar alignment interactions of the sperm into a simple ferromagnetic-like alignment mechanism plus noise.
-Nevertheless, our results demonstrate that the competition between polar alignment strength, controlled by local density, and persistent turning in the minimal active matter model can predict important aspects of the macroscopic phase behavior of the sperm samples studied here.
+Although the low-density phase of the simple model does not capture the experimentally observed vortex states in the corresponding regions of parameter space, this difference in phase behavior may be attributed to the absence of long-ranged hydrodynamic interactions and confinement effects in the model.
+In the absence of the screening out of hydrodynamic interactions, polar and weakly nematic alignment at low density may work to stabilize the vortices we observe.
+Overall, we believe that our results demonstrate that the competition between polar alignment strength, controlled by local density, and persistent turning in the minimal active matter model can predict important aspects of the macroscopic phase behavior of the sperm samples studied here, highlighting the analytical power of the model.